Dan4dan4/Sol/APIDOCS.md

     }
     ```
 ### Users should be able to remove stocks from watchlist based on Watchlist Id
+MAYBE SWITCH THIS TO TAKE NO BODY AND TAKE FROM ROUTE

 Removes stock from watchlist